lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 _Note:_ have you noticed the inferred type for `optionWithDefault`?
 It's `('a, option('a)) => 'a`, which does not mention strings. `'a` is a generic type, so that means this function will work with options of _anything_.
 The only thing we have to be careful with is that the default value passed must be of the same type inside the option :) That means that `optionWithDefault(0, Some(5))` or `optionWithDefault(Card(Ace, Diamonds), None)` are both valid! (and the same thing happens to `optionMap`, check it out).

 We can also divide our functions into modules.
-In Reason, every file is a module, but we can also define modules inside a file, so let's do it to organize better our functions:
+In ReasonML, every file is a module, but we can also define modules inside a file, so let's do it to organize better our functions:

 ```js
 type suit = (...)